gregberge/loadable-components/README.md

 })
 ```

-The only thing you have to do on the server is to call `getLoadableState()` and inserting the loadable state in your html:
+The only thing you have to do on the server is calling `getLoadableState()` and inserting the loadable state in your html:

 ```js
 // server.js